Discover a Free Icon Library for Adding Diverse and Engaging Icons to Your Notion Pages

 To utilize Icons8 icons in Notion:

-• Download the icon in the preferred format.
+- Download the icon in the format you prefer.

-• Upload the icon as an image in your Notion page using an Image block.
+- Upload the icon as an image into your Notion page using the Image block.

 5. Freepik